argilla-io/argilla/argilla/docs/how_to_guides/user.md

 user = client.users(id="<uuid-or-uuid-string>")
 ```

-In that case, if the user does not exist for the given id, an `ArgillaError` will be raised.
+If the user does not exist for the given id, the call will return `None`

 ## List users in a workspace